AlexandreIorio/Inko/README.md

   Set the GMT (Greenwich Mean Time) offset.

 - `-cm, --cam_model`
-  Get the model of the camera that took the image.
+  Get the model of the camera that took the image from EXIF.

 - `-gps, --gps_location`
-  Get the GPS location of the image.
+  Get the GPS location of the image from EXIF.

 - `-is, --imagesize`
-  Get the size of the image in pixels.
+  Get the size of the image in pixels from EXIF.

 - `-s, --sep SEPARATOR`
-  Specifies the separator for data when adding Exif values.
+  Specifies the separator for data when adding values.

 ## Overlay format